-The UC Alumni Association coordinates about 30 regional alumni networks nationally.
+The UC Alumni Association coordinates about 35 regional alumni networks from coast to coast and around the world.
 You’re encouraged to contact your network leader(s) to learn what UC alumni are doing in your area and get involved.

 How can the UC Alumni Association help me with career development, job search and professional networking?

-The UC Alumni Association partners with a variety of on- and off-campus organizations for special deals and discounts.
+The UC Alumni Association partners with several insurance providers to leverage the size of the UC community for high-quality services and competitive rates.
 Contact the individual providers for specific information.